 b) Eclectic practices: the practitioner may/may not belong to a specific occult group, but combines different occult principles or paths to effect supernatural power e.g Psychic surgery, “internal styles” martial arts, practical Kabbala, Santa Muerte rites, African or Eastern pagan rites, and Western Ceremonial Magick (it’s spelled “magick” in the occult).

 Ceremonial magick are a complex, elaborate ritual magic rites involving different working tools – chalice, sword, altar, and candles.
 These rites are based on medieval occult textbooks called Grimoires containing instructions on how to create talismans and amulets (or charms); perform magical spells and divination; invoke fallen angels, spirits, and demons.
 Popular grimoires are: Transcendental Magic, the Sixth and Seventh Books of Moses, the Greater Key of Solomon, Secrets of the Golden Dawn and the Book of Shadows.

-a) those used in occult or pagan worship – rosaries, crucifixes, statues of pagan deities or “saints”, occult regalia and others listed in 2 (b) above.
+a) those used in occult or pagan worship – rosaries, crucifixes, statues of pagan deities, or “saints”, occult regalia, sigil of demons and others listed in 2 (b) above.

 b) those with occult symbols or occult connotations – occult jewelries (ankhs, pentagrams, eyes, moon, horns etc), Native American emblems (e.g totem poles, Kachina dolls), New Age music items, occult toys and role-playing games.

 c) those “charged” with occult powers – charms, rings hex signs, talisman, occult crystals, herbs and oils etc.